NOTE: This article assumes that you are familiar with a basic understanding of Machine Learning algorithms.

 So random forest is a collection of decision trees trained on different subsets.

-Random forest adds additional randomness to the model by feature bagging.
+Random forest guarantees randomness to the model by feature bagging.
 Feature bagging means we select not all the features the base learners but we randomly sampled some of the features to train the base learners.
 Now instead of searching for the most important feature while splitting at each node, it searches for the best feature among a randomly sampled subset of features.
 Therefore the model M1, M2,………, Mk will be even more diverse from each other results in better meta-classifier or regressor.

 Hence for each base learner in the random forest, we do the following.